yosriady/pg_tags/README.md

 ## Setup

+Configure your Rails app to use Postgres and the pg adapter gem, if you haven't already.
-To use it, you need to have an array column for your tags.
+To start using pg_tags, you need to have an array column for your tags.
+See the example schema migration:

 ```ruby
 class CreatePost < ActiveRecord::Migration